Teradata/developer-resources/docs/install-ai-unlimited/setup-ai-unlimited.md

 <br />
 **AI Unlimited base URL**&mdash;The URL you used to access the setup.
 You received it when you installed the manager.

-**Note:** We've used the term "manager" to refer to the AI Unlimited component you installed.
-Now that it's installed, its user interface and underlying functionality are simply "AI Unlimited."

 **Git provider**&mdash;GitHub or GitLab.